Duroxxigar/duroxxigar.github.io/_posts/2022-12-24-Bitflags-In-Unreal-C++.md

 }
 ```

-For a more in-depth post about bitflags in general, I've found that this post is quite helpful: https://tackytortoise.github.io/2020/11/26/using-bitflags-in-cpp.html
+For a more in-depth post about bitflags in general, I've found that this post is quite helpful: [Dieter's Dumping Grounds](https://tackytortoise.github.io/2020/11/26/using-bitflags-in-cpp.html)